• Recipe Index

 Are fettuccine noodles gluten free?

 Unless the package is marked gluten free, they are not.
 Noodles are typically created from semolina flour, which contains wheat.
-For example, gluten-free noodles can be made from corn, rice, and brown rice.
+Gluten free noodles can be made from corn, rice, or brown rice

 Where are FODMAPs found in Alfredo sauce?